Anbehner/Android-Project/docs/_posts/2017-06-12-Implementation-&-UIDesign.md

-## MOCK UP FOR HACKSLASH
+## MOCK UP FOR Money Management Application

-After we met the customer and after a detailed discussion about the requirements and the functionalities, we came up with a design of our application HACKSLASH.
+After we met the customer and after a detailed discussion about the requirements and the functionalities, we came up with a design of our application.
 We sat together and decided a common design in a form of a paper prototype.

 We have come up with the following Paper Prototypes for our application.

-*The below activity would redirect to show enabling of the Passcode/PIN if and only if he wants to enable the security PIN to use this application
+The below activity would redirect to show enabling of the Passcode/PIN if and only if he wants to enable the security PIN to use this application

 ![Prototype1]({{site.baseurl}}/images/prototype1.png "Login Action"){:height="700px" width="1024px"}

-*The below activity would redirect to the Income activity where the user would input his income based on date, category and also the payment method.
+The below activity would redirect to the Income activity where the user would input his income based on date, category and also the payment method.

 ![Prototype2]({{site.baseurl}}/images/prototype2.png "Income Activity"){:height="700px" width="1024px"}

-*The below activity would redirect to the Expense activity where the user would input his expenditures based on date, category and also the payment method.
+The below activity would redirect to the Expense activity where the user would input his expenditures based on date, category and also the payment method.

 ![Prototype3]({{site.baseurl}}/images/prototype3.png "Expense Activity"){:height="700px" width="1024px"}